harleypig/ofx2ledger/journal-format.md

 could be anything like dollars, hours, etc. The [default commodity](https://hledger.org/hledger.html#default-commodity) is the one that hledger will assume when it's not specified in the transactions.

+Note: There can be only one default commodity.

 You can also declare commodities using the [commodity directive](https://hledger.org/hledger.html#declaring-commodities).
 Declaring